Advancement and

 • an undergraduate who has completed a minimum of two semesters at Emory or Oxford,

-• an graduate student who has completed one semester at Emory before the application deadline, or
+• an graduate student who has completed one semester at Emory before the application deadline

 Scholarship selection is based on a student's merit, and financial aid will be strongly considered.
+International students must be eligible for financial aid and complete a questionnaire in addition to the regular application.
 Please note that for scholarship eligibility applicants must be graduating from either an Emory undergraduate or graduate school after May 1, 2025.
 Scholarship funds may not be used retroactively.

 Awards